 - Sound is detected, and triggers the camera if it exceeds the set sensitivity

-There are other modes, and also other combinations of sensors but at its heart the Pluto Trigger is about capturing an image.
+There are other modes, and also other combinations of sensors but at its heart the Pluto Trigger is about capturing an image by triggering the camera.
 It does not typically change the settings of the camera (as it can only fire the shutter) however, it does have the ability to capture HDR images but it does this in a slightly different way.
 In order to capture HDR images the camera needs to be in Bulb mode, and the Pluto Trigger then adjusts the exposure time to achieve the bracketed shots.
 Because the trigger only controls the firing of the shutter it has no way to know if the exposure is ‘correct' and relies on the user setting the correct middle exposure, which it then calculates the shutter exposure times for each of the other captures in the bracket.

 Arsenal AI; Smart Camera Assistant

 Arsenal AI is a very different device, this connects through the USB connection to your compatible camera and ‘speaks' to the camera using its understanding of the camera's communications protocol.
 In many ways Arsenal AI is like connecting a computer to the camera and moving all of the controls over to the computer.
 Because Arsenal AI is connected directly to the camera and is usually able to communicate with the camera, it can change the shutter settings directly in the camera (rather than trying to set manual shutter speeds to reach specific exposures), it can also analyse the image captured to work out how it should change the settings to get a better image (e.g. longer or slower shutter speed, increased or decreased aperture).
 Coupling this with the sensors in the Arsenal allows the device to fine tune the settings to achieve the best image based on the machine learning and training the Arsenal AI has been provided.

 When would I use Pluto, and When would I use Arsenal AI?